cdktf/cdktf-provider-upcloud/docs/kubernetesCluster.java.md

 Zone in which the Kubernetes cluster will be hosted, e.g. `de-fra1`.
 You can list available zones with `upctl zone list`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.6.1/docs/resources/kubernetes_cluster#zone KubernetesCluster#zone}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.7.0/docs/resources/kubernetes_cluster#zone KubernetesCluster#zone}

----

-##### `id`<sup>Optional</sup> <a name="id" id="@cdktf/provider-upcloud.kubernetesCluster.KubernetesCluster.Initializer.parameter.id"></a>

-- *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.6.1/docs/resources/kubernetes_cluster#id KubernetesCluster#id}.

-Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
-If you experience problems setting this value it might not be settable.
-Please take a look at the provider documentation to ensure it should be settable.

 ---